 Life offers dry summer seasons, creeping weeds and thorns galore.
 But there is a Gardener who offers to tend our soul by His Word when we willingly pause and let the Living Water soak in.

 Need a tool to help you as you tend your soul in a simple, life-giving way?
-Drop your email below and get TEND: How to Hear the Gardener’s Voice PDF along with twice-a-month tending tools delivered to your inbox.
+Drop your email below and get Tools for Tending your Soul in your inbox today.